Saturday, May 25, 2024

 U-47 sailed through Kirk Sound above water to avoid a barrier

-of sunken hulks of ships, cloaked by a New Moon night.
+of sunken hulks of ships, its conning tower cloaked in a

 The Grand Lady too old to keep up.